lkodinsson/MARS/Basic/Maneuvers.md

 **Resist:** Athletics

-Make a combat check against a target within melee range.
+Make a combat check with a –1 penalty against a target within melee range.
 If successful, the target loses their weapon.
 If you used the unarmed skill and have a free hand, you may take it.
 Otherwise, they drop it.

 ## Double Shot